cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

 If you enable network redirection you'll have to enter the address of the proxy server below.
 Use the "Test" button to test the connection before attempting to connect from within the virtual device.

+### Auto-lock UI

+This setting causes the navigation to automatically hide when the emulated devices launches on startup.

+### Show Statistics

+This overlays the grafitti area with a collection of performance statistics.